uptrace/bun-docs/docs/guide/golang-orm.md

 # Golang ORM for PostgreSQL and MySQL

-Bun is a SQL-first ORM (Object-Relational Mapping) library for Go that supports PostgreSQL, MySQL, MSSQL, and SQLite.
+Bun is a SQL-first Golang ORM (Object-Relational Mapping) that supports PostgreSQL, MySQL, MSSQL, and SQLite.
 It aims to provide a simple and efficient way to work with databases while utilizing Go's type safety and reducing boilerplate code.

 ![Golang ORM](/bun/cover.png)